TorbenSDJohansen/dnd/lore.md

 There, he hoped to explore the burning deserts and the volcanic landscape of **Kilomboro** in his search for power.

 However, such a journey was not cheap and Valgroth had no funds left.
-He thus deviced a plan: Convince another group travelling there to hire him as a mercenary.
+He thus devised a plan: Convince another group travelling there to hire him as a mercenary.
 Not only would this avoid him having to pay, we would himself be paid.
 Thus started Valgroth's adventures as a hired mercenary, with expertise in exploring caves, volcanic landscapes, or deserts.

 Landed in **Gondarach**, his first mission was as an escort to **Myradel** and a later expedition into the caves of **Myrchasor**.
 Through cunning, his exploits in defending against a group of bandits and finding the ways through complex cave systems earned him somewhat of a reputation.
 This led to more expeditions throughout **Scaelmar**, visiting cities such as **Timbasari**, **Kumanduras**, and **Racren**, as well as exploring the mountains of **Lyrrak**.
-Along the way, Valgroth always seeked out whatever knowledge could be found in libraries and archives he found during his travels.
+Along the way, Valgroth always sought out whatever knowledge could be found in libraries and archives he found during his travels.

 ### Expedition to **Kilomboro**